10 reasons to measure permanently

 If you don't measure continuously, you don't see any problems coming.
 You are in fact blind to what is going on in the installation.

-By continuously recording information, trends are determined and connections can be made between events in the installation, outside conditions and their influence on consumption, reactive power and power quality.
+Continuous recording of data enables the identification of trends and correlations between events within the installation, external conditions, and their impact on consumption, reactive power, and power quality.

 9. Alarms and notifications

-A timely warning in the event of undesired deviations in consumption, load, power quality or dips or peaks is desirable to intervene and even prevent unwanted outages.
+It's desirable to receive timely alerts in case of undesired deviations in consumption, load, power quality, or voltage fluctuations, enabling intervention and potentially preventing unplanned outages.
 A permanent measurement makes it possible to give a timely warning via e-mail, SMS or alarm overviews.

 The combined costs of a temporary measurement are often higher than the price of purchasing and placing a permanent measurement.

-The costs of a temporary measurement consist of the placement of a measuring case, the rental costs, the security measures to be taken, the removal of the case and the manual reporting added together.
+The expenses associated with a temporary measurement include the installation of a measuring case, rental fees, necessary security measures, case removal, and manual reporting, all added together.

 Because it is a one-off activity, an investment in a permanent measurement yields more returns.